Close Alert Banner

 • Email this page Email

-The District Demand-Responsive Transit (DRT) is a transit service that will eventually link those in rural areas to urban centres and allow them to connect to other services such as the Corridor 11.
-Passengers book rides 30min to 30 days in advance and each day the Blaise technology will match riders with a vehicle and determine the best route for the day.
-The system will tell the driver where the vehicle is to go next.
-Trips may be shared during busy times when the vehicle may pick up multiple passengers on the way to each destination.
-Anyone wishing to travel in the service area can book rides, regardless of age or ability.
+The District Demand-Responsive Transit (DRT) is a transit service model that is becoming more popular in rural areas.
+Passengers can book rides thirty (30) minutes to thirty (30) days in advance and each day the Blaise Transit technology will match riders with a vehicle and determine the route for the day.
+The system navigates drivers to each pick up and drop off.
+Trips may be individual or shared with multiple riders during busy times of the day and when passengers are on their way to similar destinations.
+The vehicle is accessible, which means anyone wishing to travel in the service area can book rides, regardless of age or ability.

-Phase 1 is an area in and around the urban centre of Gravenhurst, but expansion is expected in 2025!
+Phase 1 is an area in and around the urban centre of Gravenhurst.
+(See the service area map in the FAQs below).
+Watch for future expansion of the service to other areas!

 Book your Ride